Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

 Landlords are against any extension.
 They, too, are arguing for speeding up the distribution of rental assistance.

-The National Apartment Association and several others this week filed a federal lawsuit asking for $26 billion in damages because of the impact of the moratorium.
+The National Apartment Association and several others have filed a federal lawsuit asking for $26 billion in damages because of the impact of the moratorium.

 Advertisement